Lifecycle Service Orchestration ramps up in APAC

 As Stu Elby, senior vice president, Cloud network strategy and technology at Infinera noted, “The production deployment of the Infinera Open Transport Switch to support this innovative new service demonstrates how an open networking approach, combined with a DevOps model, reduces time to market for new services.”
 Infinera is also in the process of extending SDN control capabilities to its Packet Switching Module (PXM), which enables MEF Ethernet services to be provisioned directly on an Infinera transport network.
 This level of full dynamic SDN control of packet optical networks is a key enabler for service providers to actually deliver on the promises of LSO automation.

 Telin Singapore has been developing SDN, NFV with LSO to connect between Telin Singapore Data Center 1, Singapore Data Center 2 and coming soon Singapore Data Center 3.
-The strategy provides network SLA starting from network planning, fulfilment and assurance to provide bandwidth on demand and cost efficiency between data centre traffic across multi data centres in Singapore.
+The strategy provides network SLA starting from network planning, fulfilment and assurance to provide bandwidth on demand and cost efficiency between data center traffic across multi data centers in Singapore.

 CENX is a Lifecycle Service Orchestration vendor whose software solutions automate the fulfilment and assurance of data connectivity services, bridging legacy physical networks and new virtualised networks.
 CENX site the APAC region as at the forefront of technology adoption in order to meet its population’s explosive demand for data connectivity.